Turkey No Longer Considers Animals As A Commodity

 The proposed legislation follows the Parliament's creation of a new Animal Rights Legislative Commission created in May 2019.
 The Turkish Grand National Assembly's Animal Rights Investigation Committee spent several months meeting with animal-rights activists, several nonprofit organizations, academics, experts, and many other people involved in animal rights and welfare for a more comprehensive and holistic approach to the matter.
 The committee has since then made its list of recommendations to the new legislation.

-The recommendations also included banning and closing zoos, forbidding circus animals, horse-drawn carriages, dolphin parks, breeding farms, and pet stores, while restricting hunting and animal experimentation.
+The recommendations also included banning and closing zoos, forbidding circus animals, horse-drawn carriages, dolphin parks, fur breeding farms, and pet stores, while restricting hunting and animal experimentation.
 However, the law also deals with animal companions such as cats and dogs and does not address the cruelty to farmed animals, including fish farms.

 Turkey-No-Longer-Considers-Animals-As-A-Commodity2

 Many countries around the world have legislated different laws for animals who are considered companions.
-Last year, the Chinese Ministry of Agriculture announced they will remove dogs from the “” category to instead consider their companion animals.
+Last year, the Chinese Ministry of Agriculture announced they will remove dogs from the “livestock” category to instead consider their companion animals.
 However, this change will largely affect the global dog and cat meat trade, which animal-rights organizations have been working to ban on Asian countries for decades.
 According to the Humane Society International, approximately 10 million dogs are killed for food annually in China.
 Recognizing that dogs are companions instead of “livestock” is the first step toward eliminating the consumption and trade in dog meat.

 Share with friends: